 These systems are less common as aftermarket solutions but are often the type fitted OEM in the factory.

-These systems are whatever the manufacturer chose to install on your particular bike in that particular year.
-Some companies use an external, valve cap style system, while others opt for internal sensor systems.
+These systems are whatever the manufacturer chose to install on your particular bike in that specific year.
+Some companies use an external valve cap style system, while others opt for internal sensor systems.

 Whatever is installed from the factory is probably well-tested, (maybe) under warranty and best repaired by someone who knows what they’re about.